Pennsylvania Online Casino Partnerships

 As part of Caesars Entertainment, Harrah’s has been good to go online from the jump.
 Caesars is the only company operating online gambling products in both Nevada and New Jersey.
 An online casino product, as well as an online sportsbook, is expected by mid-2019.

 The tribal operator gained experience operating an online casino thanks to Resorts Casino in Atlantic City.
 Mohegan Sun manages the day-to-day of the land-based New Jersey casino.
 As a result, the company has experience working with both PokerStars and software provider Nyx.
 Scientific Games finalized its acquisition of Nyx in January 2018.

 The Philadelphia casino Parx is the top dog of land-based casinos.
-When it came to online casinos though, Parx brass were less keen on passing online gambling than others.
+When it came to online casinos though, Parx brass was less keen on passing online gambling than others.
 Justifiably, the casino didn’t want inferior land-based partners to gain ground because of a superior online product.

 Nonetheless, Parx signed a multi-year agreement with online casino software provider GAN in 2014.
 GAN already launched a social casino bearing Parx’s name.
 An online casino is expected to launch sometime in 2019.

 In 2016, Rush Street launched a SugarHouse-branded online casino in New Jersey, leveraging the casino’s large customer base in the Garden State.
 PlaySugarHouse.com operates under Golden Nugget’s online casino license.
 However, there are some rumors that Rush Street will up its game with a partnership with NYX/Scientific Games.

 Our analysis of Pennsylvania online casino impact